-For those of you who think Mother’s Day was created by Hallmark, the real story is much more poignant.
+For those of you who think Mother’s Day was created by Hallmark, think again.
+The real story is much more touching.
 It all sprang from a daughter’s love for her mother, the trials of war and a gift of 500 white carnations.

-It all began in 1905 when Anna Jarvis lost her mother.
-She and her mother had been very close during Anna’s lifetime.
+The story began in 1905 when Anna Jarvis lost her mother.
+She and her mother had been very close.
 Consumed by grief, Anna made a solemn vow.
 She pledged to establish a national day to honor her mother and all mothers for the positive contributions they made to society.

-Anna’s mother, Ann Reeves Jarvis, had raised her family in the mid 1800’s and had suffered great hardship.
-Of the 12 children she gave birth to, only four survived.
+Anna’s mother, Ann Reeves Jarvis, had raised her family in the mid 1800s and had suffered great hardship.
+Of the twelve children she gave birth to, only four survived.
 The others died from diseases common at the time, including measles, typhoid and diphtheria.

 MOTHERS HELPING MOTHERS

-But despite having suffered so much loss, Anna’s mother was stout-hearted.
+Yet despite having endured such loss, Jarvis remained stout-hearted.
 In the 1850s, she began organizing coalitions of mothers from across West Virginia to combat childhood illness.
-The women raised money for medicines, inspected food and milk and provided nursing care for those who were sick.
+The women raised money for medicines, inspected food and milk and nursed those who were sick.

 The coalitions became known as the Mothers Day Work Clubs.